 The treating physician does not have to agree with the IME.
 If he or she disagrees with the IME’s findings, the claim is then forwarded to the commission or a judge for a hearing and determination.

-The MMI is critical in your benefits.
-It will determine the benefits and compensation that you receive from your workers’ compensation.
-The MMI is considered the end point and determines what long-term effects you will encounter from your workplace accident.
+The MMI is critical to your benefits.
+It will determine the benefits and compensation you receive from your workers’ compensation.
+The MMI is considered the endpoint and determines what long-term effects you will encounter from your workplace accident.
 It also determines fair compensation.
 Therefore, if the IME determines that you have an early MMI date, you may find that your benefits are decreased significantly.

 Also, after an MMI is established, a worker could still be totally or partially disabled, but return to work depending on what functions he or she still has available.
 If the person has severe injuries and is permanently unable to work, then he or she can continue to receive benefits indefinitely or until the time limit by the state has been reached.

 The Illinois Workers’ Compensation Act compensates workers for 66% of their weekly salary.
 Maximum medical improvement is important in calculating permanent partial disability (PPD) and permanent total disability (PTD) benefits.
 The Illinois Workers’ Compensation Commission cannot calculate these benefits until a worker has reached maximum medical improvement (MMI), as indicated by a physician.

 For both of these disability categories, a worker must have suffered an injury that has caused them to have a permanent disability.
 A worker that is permanently injured or disfigured but is able to return to work will receive permanent partial disability, while a worker that has suffered a permanent injury but cannot return to work will receive permanent total disability.